SMAT-Lab/Scalpel/user-guide/call-graph.md

 ## Call Graph
 ### Overview
 A call graph depicts calling relationships between subroutines in a computer program.
 It is an essential component in most static analysis and can be leveraged to build more sophisicated applications such as profiling, vunerability propagation and refactoring.
-`scalpel.pycg` module is a wrapper of `PyCG`[3].
+`scalpel.call_graph.pycg` module is a wrapper of `PyCG`[3].
 It aims to construct the call graphs for given Python projects.
 The basic node can be either a function, a class or a module.
 The edges represent calling relationships between program nodes.

 ### How to use Call Graph